Nick Madrigal Player Props: Cubs vs. Dodgers

 Nick Madrigal At The Plate

-- Madrigal is batting .333 during his last outings and is on a five-game hitting streak.
+- Madrigal has gotten a hit in eight of 13 games this season (61.5%), with multiple hits twice.

-- In five of nine games this season, Madrigal has had at least one hit, including one game with multiple hits.
+- He has not hit a home run in his 13 games this season.

-- He has not hit a home run in his nine games this year.
+- Madrigal has driven in a run in three games this season (23.1%), including one multiple-RBI game.

-- Madrigal has driven in a run in one game this year.
+- He has scored at least one run three times this year (23.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.